Burning Urine: Symptoms, Causes and Treatment

 Urinary burning can accompany symptoms related to other body systems, including:

-In some cases, urinary burning can be a symptom of a serious condition that needs to be evaluated immediately in an emergency setting.
+In some cases, urinary burning can be a symptom of a severe condition that needs to be evaluated immediately in an emergency setting.
 Seek immediate medical attention if you, or someone you are with, have any of these symptoms:

 When to see a doctor?